redbadger/crux/docs/src/part-1/basic_app.md

 }
 ```

 It is a simple counter after all.
-Model stays in the core, so it doesn't need to serialize
+Model stays in the core, so it doesn't need to serialize.
+It
+does need `Default` however, because Crux will hold it for us and needs to be able to create it.

+A custom implementation of `Default` would be a good place for creating an initial state for your
+app if it's not the same as what derived `Default` does.

 ## ViewModel

-ViewModel represents the information on screen at any one time.
+ViewModel represents the user interface at any one point in time.
 This is our indirection between
 the internal state and the UI on screen.
-In the case of the counter, the difference is pretty
+In the case of the counter, this is pretty
-academic, but for the sake of the example, let's add some formating in the mix and make it a string.
+academic, there is no practical reason for making them different, but for the sake of the example,
+let's add some formating in the mix and make it a string.

 ```rust,noplayground
 #[derive(Serialize, Deserialize, Clone, Default)]